Graciela Carriquí specializes in vocal chamber music,

 all the while writing and arranging music.

 In addition to jazz and salsa, she sang in opera choruses in New York City and along the Eastern seaboard with local and regional companies, and wrote and performed several one-woman cabaret shows in venues in Greenwich Village.
-She founded a music education company for young children, Música Para Mí, offering full-immersion Spanish music classes in New York City, for 16 years.
-It was the first such business of its kind in the U.S.

 Her musical road didn’t stop diverging until she eventually realized the road she was meant to walk was her own.